kremalicious/portfolio/README.md

 All project images live under `src/images` and are automatically attached to each project based on the inclusion of the project's `slug` in their filenames.

-_(TODO: automatically add the inital image to each project node, so it doesn't have to be defined in the projects.yml file.)_

 All project images make use of the excellent [gatsby-image](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-image) plugin, working in tandem with [gatsby-plugin-sharp](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-sharp) and [gatsby-transformer-sharp](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-transformer-sharp).

 All together, Gatsby automatically generates all required image sizes for delivering responsible, responsive images to visitors, including lazy loading of all images.
 Also includes the [intersection-observer polyfill](https://github.com/w3c/IntersectionObserver) to make lazy loading work properly in Safari.